Skip to main content

 What Happens If You Hit a Curb?
 Texas Insurance Implications (2026 Guide)

-Single-vehicle collision mechanics, the §550.022 reporting threshold, claim-vs-deductible math, and how Texas carriers actually code a curb hit.
+Single-vehicle collision mechanics, when police get involved, claim-vs-deductible math, and how Texas carriers actually code a curb hit.

 Quick Answer

 Hitting a curb in Texas usually counts as a single-vehicle collision claim, not a moving violation.
-If the damage exceeds $1,000 the accident must be reported under Tex.
+A solo curb hit that damages only your own car generally requires no police report — police must be called only if someone is hurt or a vehicle cannot be driven safely (Tex.
 Transp.
-Code §550.022.
+Code §550.026).
 Whether to file with insurance depends on damage versus deductible — a $400 tire and alignment job is typically out-of-pocket.
 A surcharge applies only if the carrier codes it at-fault.
 A-LA Auto Insurance compares 35+ carriers to find your lowest rate from $28/month.
 Call (866) 252-6116.
-TDI #3107286.

 How Texas Insurers Code a Curb Hit

 From a coverage standpoint a curb hit is a single-vehicle collision.
-The Texas Insurance Code framework for collision coverage — Tex.
-Ins.
-Code §1952.052— treats “upset of the vehicle or collision with another object” as the trigger.
+The standard Texas personal auto policy — see the TDI consumer auto guide— treats “upset of the vehicle or collision with another object” as the trigger.
 A curb is an object.
 The car contacts the object.
 That is a collision.

 What it is not: a moving violation.
 No traffic citation flows from a typical curb hit in Texas unless a separate offense applies (unsafe lane change, failure to control speed, intoxication).
 The curb hit itself does not appear on your Texas driving record.
 It only appears on your insurance record if you file a claim.